The new National Museum

 In line with the National Museum’s vision of creating new generations of art enthusiasts, the new museum aims to be a shot in the arm for the visual arts in Norway.

 At Vestbanen, we will have both a large, great art venue and an important meeting place for the public of all ages.
-I look forward to the opening in 2020 with great anticipation.
+I look forward to the opening with great anticipation.

 – Minister of Culture Trine Skei Grande